 San Antonio Spurs

-The Spurs "Fiesta" logo is an icon of NBA logos from the '90s.
+The Spurs' "Fiesta" logo is a classic icon of NBA logos from the 1990s.

 Houston Rockets

 The Rockets have a long history of ridiculous logos, so it's hard to pick just one.
 But one is beyond the competition.
 It's classic pop art from the 1960s and '70s.
-In fact, the creator flew off to spend time with the people who sign bills on Capitol Hill so they could figure out how many leaves it takes to get into the Tootsie Pop Center.
+The creator flew off to spend time with the people who sign bills on Capitol Hill so they could figure out how many leaves it takes to get into the Tootsie Pop Center.

-In '71, the San Diego Rockets moved to Houston and changed their logo to another.
-The following year they changed the logo to another version, which they used until the mid-90s.
+In 1971, the San Diego Rockets moved to Houston and changed their logo.
+The following year, they changed the logo to another version, which they used until the mid-90s.

-There are actually more than a few hundred basketball team logos from America.
-Each one is different and unique, and many have unusual and strange elements in these logos.
-But no matter how unusual the logos are, the most important thing is that they energize the game and motivate the players, which is why basketball teams often choose unusual logos that seem incomprehensible to us, but to them, in turn, are an attribute that allows them to perform better and win new awards.
-Logos are power and motivation.
+There are more than a few hundred basketball team logos from the United States.
+Each one is different and unique, and many have unusual and strange elements in their logos.
+But no matter how extraordinary the logos are, the most important thing is that they energize the game and motivate the players, which is why basketball teams often choose unusual logos that seem incomprehensible to us, but to them, in turn, are an attribute that allows them to perform better and win new awards.
+Logos are powerful and motivational.